-Register a charitable company with Coddan online: if you want to register a charitable company, you must first be aware of the legal requirements in forming one.
-That's where Coddan Formations Agent, with our many years of expertise, can help guide you through the process.
+Charitable companies formations with Coddan: if you want to open a charitable company, you must first be aware of the legal requirements in forming one.
+That's where Coddan, with our many years of expertise, can help guide you through the process.
 Because charities by their nature are in operation for the benefit of the public and not a group of people, the way a for-profit business is, charities pay lower business rates and get tax breaks.
 However, there is a limit to what charities can do.

 Trustees cannot benefit personally from a charity's work and income and the charity must operate in accordance with charity law, which also means the public must be informed about what it is they do.
 In addition, a charity's trustees can only receive payment in certain situations and only then with the approval of the Charity Commission.
 The trustees are normally volunteers who are not paid.